-The Juvenile Impact Program (JIP) was created in 2007 by the Community Services Division at the request of the Frisco City Council and local juvenile courts.
-The first meeting of the JIP was on August 21, 2007, and since that time has seen a dramatic increase in attendace each month.
-In 2010, the program was transferred to the School Resource Officer program.
+The School Resource Officer program manages the Juvenile Impact Program (JIP), which was created in 2007 by the Community Services Division at the direction of the Frisco City Council and local juvenile courts.
+The first meeting of the JIP was held in August 2007.

 JIP offers an alternative that brings parents and youth together at a time when that relationship may be strained.
 The program involves parent participation in order to support them in their parental duties through knowledge of the law and the dangers facing their children.
 This hands-on interaction with the youth and parents reinforces the Frisco Police Department’s commitment to the community.
-This is all done in hopes that the family will be empowered with information and knowledge to steer the juvenile away from conduct that may warrant incarceration.
+This is all done in hopes families will be empowered with information and knowledge to steer their children away from conduct that may warrant incarceration.

 Registering Your Child for JIP

-In order to register your child for the Juvenile Impact Program, you must first contact Officer Daniel Baughman at 469.633.5030 in order to register your student for the next class.
-Then, complete the application and consent form and bring them with you to the session.
+In order to register your child for the Juvenile Impact Program, you must first email Officer Richard Pippen at 469-633-4816 in order to register your student for the next class.
+Then, complete the application (PDF) and consent form and bring them with you to the session.
 Failure to submit these two forms at the time of the JIP session may result in your child not receiving credit for attending.

-For additional information please refer to the JIP Frequently Asked Questions section of our web site.
-You may also contact the JIP Coordinator, Officer Daniel Baughman at 469.633.5030.
+For additional information please refer to the JIP frequently asked questions section of our website.